The 2019 US Open starts today, the perfect time for a re-cap of tennis gadgets and trackers to improve your game.

-The tennis technology landscape is exploding with new and exciting gadgets and wearables.
-These products are accessible not only to professional players but also to aspiring amateurs and hobbyists.
+The tennis technology landscape is exploding with connected gear.
+Best of all, these products are accessible not only to professional players but also to aspiring amateurs and hobbyists.

 This is our overview of connected gear for tennis that has the potential to take your game up a notch.

-While they may look and feel like normal tennis rackets, Babolat’s Pure Drive, Pure Drive Lite and Pure Aero rackets come with built-in sensors.
+You would have never guessed it by looking at them, but Babolat’s has a range of rackets that come with built-in sensors.
 There is also a matching app that records details of your playing performance.

 Inside the grip of each of these you’ll find an accelerometer, gyroscope and piezoelectric sensor.
 The accelerometer determines the direction of the racket while the gyroscope tracks its rotation.
 Through the ball impact locator feature, the piezoelectric sensor analyzes the vibration of the racket to inform you of the racket’s “sweet spot”.